risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-table.md

 ---
 id: sql-alter-table
 title: ALTER TABLE
-description: Modify the properties of an existing table.
+description: Modify the properties of a table.
 slug: /sql-alter-table
 ---
 <head>